AIDA (marketing)

+The AIDA marketing model was originally created by St Elmo Lewis to break down how an advert should work (drive Awareness, spark Interest, create Desire and prompt Action).
+However, it has been re-used by many marketers to represent the first part of the customer journey instead.
+There are other models such as the RACE model (Chaffey) which offer a more thorough representation of this.

-The AIDA marketing model is a model within the class known as hierarchy of effects models or hierarchical models, all of which imply that consumers move through a series of steps or stages when they make purchase decisions.
+AIDA is a model within the class known as hierarchy of effects models or hierarchical models, all of which imply that consumers move through a series of steps or stages when they make purchase decisions.
 These models are linear, sequential models built on an assumption that consumers move through a series of cognitive (thinking) and affective (feeling) stages culminating in a behavioural (doing e.g. purchase or trial) stage.

-Steps proposed by the AIDA model
+Steps proposed by the revised AIDA model

 The steps proposed by the AIDA model are as follows: